What are tax havens, and how do they work?

 They usually impose special tax rules to encourage wealthy businesses or people to deposit money in a bank in that country.

-According to the Tax Justice Network, tax havens are also sometimes known as “secrecy jurisdictions” as they often specialise in helping individuals hide their wealth and financial affairs from the rule of law.
+However, according to the Tax Justice Network, some tax havens are known as ‘secrecy jurisdictions’ as they often specialise in helping individuals hide their wealth and financial affairs from the tax authorities.

 What are the problems with tax havens?